YiChingLLin/2022DataStructure/Project/README.md

 5. Challenges /Techniques that you need but may have a hard time to learn on your own

 ### 1/5 Project Demo
+- Location: The MIS 5F PC classroom

+- Each team gives **8 minutes PPT presentation** focusing on the project interests, key ideas, and achievements + **7 minutes system demo**

+- In the demo, each team needs to **run your system** to show how it works and how it achieves the requirement for each stage.
+Will also check your source code.

+- BONUS: Students who successfully challenge other team’s system may get extra points.

 ### 1/12 Project Code and Final Report Upload